Painatalman/fakeads/README.md

-# fakeads
-Fake ads to be used as parody
+# Fake Ads for Placeholding

+THis family of applications collects and generates placeholder content for websites.
+Such content is based on fake companies and parody content.